 - Choose foods with the label – ‘certified organic’ from one of the Department of Agriculture, Water and the Environment (DAWE)accredited certifying organisations.

 - Check packaging for the grower’s name and certification number.

 - Do not be fooled by packaging that claims the produce is ‘natural’ or ‘chemical free’ if the proper certification labelling is not displayed.

 Accredited certifying organisations

-Seven organisations are classified by DAFF as organic certifiers:
+Seven organisations are classified by the Australian government as organic certifiers:

-Some of the certifying organisations have their own standards in addition to the National Standard.
+Some certifying organisations have their own standards in addition to the National Standard.